-Water, plumbing and bathroom fittings Repair Category 1 Notes No significant defects were noted.
-Modernisation of the sanitary fittings will be considered likely in due course.
+Water , plumbing and bathroom fittings

+Repair Category 1

+Notes No significant defects noted.

 Ongoing checks should be made to plumbing fitments and sealants.
 Failure of seals can result in dampness and decay to adjoining/underlying areas.

-Heating and hot water Repair Category 1 Notes No significant defects were noted.
-We assume the boiler has been maintained in line with the manufacturers guidelines.
-The oil tank lacks a bund.
+Heatin ng and hot water Repair Category 1 Notes No significant defects noted.
+We assume that any service records can be made available as appropriate.
 We assume the heating and hot water appliances have been installed and maintained in line with the manufacturer's guidelines.

 Draina nge

 Repair Category 1

-Notes No apparent problems with the drainage system were seen.
+Notes No significant defects noted.